tsvanharen/homebrewing-calculators/README.md

   I used Create React App to quickly generate some boilerplate.

-  Note: I should have used Vite, as CRA is now abandonware.
+  Note: I should have used Vite, Next.js, etc., as CRA is now abandonware.
 There are some out of the box issues with CRA, like:
   * Lack of support for TypeScript path aliases.
 This comment mentions the solution that I used in this project:  https://github.com/facebook/create-react-app/issues/12047#issuecomment-1374821527.
 This is the actual solution:  https://create-react-app.dev/docs/importing-a-component/#absolute-imports.
-  * Lack of support in general and potential security concerns, as CRA's dependencies have not been updated in over a year.
+  * Lack of support in general and potential security concerns, as CRA has not been updated in over a year at the time of this writing.

 * TypeScript
 * Tailwind CSS